zhubinchen/MarkLite/MarkLite/Resource/MarkLite/Guides/BasicSyntax.md

 1. unordered list or an ordered list of tags must be separated by a space and the following text.
 2. ordered list tags are not in accordance with what you write digital display, but according to the current location marker displays an ordered list, as shown in Example 1.
 3. bulleted unordered list is based on a solid round, open circles, solid squares progressive hierarchy, as shown in Example 2.
 Under normal circumstances, the same level using the same numerals, easy to view and manage their own.
-4. unordered lists and ordered lists tag usage scenario is very clear, it is not much to say.
+4. unordered lists and ordered lists tag usage scenario is very clear, no more to say.

 #### Example 1: An ordered list